 A small number of these hospitals may charge a fixed daily fee.
 This fee is capped at a maximum number of days for overnight stays.
 The hospital should inform you of this fee when you make a booking.
 This fee is in addition to any excess or co-payment you may have as part of your hospital cover.

-At Members First Day Hospitals, you have the added benefit of no medical gaps in addition to being covered for hospital costs, provided the treatment is recognised by Medicare and there are no exclusions on your level of cover.
+At Members First Day Hospitals, you have the added benefit of no medical gaps in addition to being covered for hospital costs, provided the treatment is recognised by Medicare and there are no exclusions or restrictions on your level of cover.#

 When admitted to hospital, in most cases you will be covered for all in-hospital charges when provided as part of your in-hospital treatment including:

 We recommend you call us first before making a booking to confirm that your hospital of choice gives you certainty of full cover.
 We can also discuss any excess or co-payment that may be applicable to your level of cover.
-You can find out if a hospital has an agreement with us by using our Find A Healthcare Provider tool
+You can find out if a hospital has an agreement with us by checking bupa.com.au/find-a-provider.

 If you are admitted to a private hospital that Bupa does not have an agreement with, we will pay shared room minimum benefits and benefits for prostheses up to the benefit in the Government Prostheses List.
 This will apply for any treatment recognised by Medicare, unless it is excluded or restricted under your cover.
 These benefits will only partially cover the full cost and you will have significant out-of-pocket expenses.